About early signs of autism

 Behaviour: early signs of autism

-Repetitive and intense interests
+Repetitive behaviour and intense or special interests

 If young children are autistic, they might: